 - Apart from using automated and templated messages, your team has the opportunity to engage on a one-on-one basis with your customers.
 Many of todaý’s digital users prefer to chat or message as opposed to picking up the phone.

 - Secure communication is a big deal, and WhatsApp has that in spades.
-Two-factor authentication along with several other security features keep both parties safe.
+Two-factor authentication along with several other security features keeps both parties safe.

 Not all businesses will qualify for the WhatsApp Business API.
 WhatsApp has put in place several checks and balances to ensure that this system is used to the best effect, and within the parameters that it has set out.